You are here

 LNG Value Chain

-Upon arrival at the receiving facility, LNG is transferred into specially designed storage tanks where it is stored as a liquid at near atmospheric pressure and minus 160°C temperature.
+Upon arrival at the receiving facility, LNG is transferred into especially designed storage tanks where it is stored as a liquid at near atmospheric pressure and minus 160°C temperature.
 The LNG remains in storage until it is demanded for redelivery.
 At that time it is pumped from the tanks and subjected to both heat and pressure to return it to a gaseous state for transportation by pipeline.

 How is LNG enabling a responsible energy future?